Jorritboer/dependent-multi-armed-bandit/README.md

 # Using Linear Programming to Solve Parametric Bernoulli Multi-Armed Bandit Problem

+The starting point of this code was taken from https://github.com/gdmarmerola/interactive-intro-rl.

 ## Running code

 In `main.py` there should be everything to run the tests you could want.